February 1, 2023

 Marketing attribution, in this context, is the identification of a set of user actions that contribute to a desired outcome and then the assignment of a value to each of these events.
 In its simplest form, it can look like this: You check your email inbox when you see an email for the latest and greatest golf clubs.
 You click into the email, see there is a 10% off discount code, and rush to the site to purchase.

 In this scenario, the email was the attributable action that led you to purchase the golf clubs, and you would get 100% of the credit for the conversion.
-Anyone that's familiar with running marketing attribution models, knows this is seldom how a typical consumer journey happens, as there are often multiple channels or touch points involved before conversion and that’s where attribution becomes a challenge.
+Anyone that's familiar with running marketing attribution models knows this is seldom how a typical consumer journey happens.
+There are often multiple channels or touch points involved before conversion — and that’s where attribution becomes a challenge.

 How common marketing attribution strategies work

-Marketing attribution can be viewed as the art of piecing together a customer’s journey to understand their decisions on their path to conversion fully.
+Marketing attribution can be viewed as the art of piecing together a customer’s journey to fully understand their decisions on their path to conversion.
 The “art” of this puzzle is knowing that some channels hold a much greater influence than others, and attributing a specific portion of the conversion to each channel requires more than one standard model.

 While there are many models out there, we’ll focus on some basic ones that attempt to cover a broader spectrum of conversions.